 On February 20, 2018, William & Mary's Board of Visitors unanimously elected Katherine A. Rowe as the 28th president of the university.
 Rowe is deeply interested in design thinking, entrepreneurship and the digital humanities and is nationally recognized as an innovator in higher education.
 She began on July 1, 2018 and was inaugurated on February 8, 2019.

 Previously, Rowe served as provost and dean of faculty at Smith College in Massachusetts.
 Rowe led academic strategy and planning, overseeing all academic operations.
-She led a senior team administering more than 600 faculty members and staff in almost 200 units.
 During her tenure, Smith launched a design thinking curriculum, greatly increased diversity in faculty hiring and established one of the first statistical and data sciences majors at a liberal arts college (and the first at a women's college).
 Rowe also served as Smith's interim vice president for inclusion, diversity and equity.

 Rowe is cofounder and former CEO of Luminary Digital Media, which developed a series of educational apps enhancing student engagement and learning of classic Shakespearean texts.

 Rowe earned a bachelor's degree in English and American literature from Carleton College and a master's and a Ph.D. in English and American literature from Harvard.
 She has completed graduate work in Cinema and Media Studies at New York University's Tisch School of the Arts.
 Her areas of research and scholarship include Shakespeare, Milton, Spenser, Medieval and Renaissance drama and media history.